yumupgrades for production use, this is the repository for you.

 They are not really telling you the reason why your website is slow

-Both tools report frontend issues whereas the most common performance issue is backend performance configuration of the software and hardware that is running the website.
-You can minify assets, enable Expires headers, Gzip compression, etc. etc. only to find yourself with same slow website that you had before you ever hit Google for answers.
+Both tools report frontend issues whereas the most common performance issue are backend performance configuration of the software and hardware that is running the website.
+You can minify assets, enable Expires headers, Gzip compression, etc., etc. only to find yourself with the same slow website that you had before you ever hit Google for answers.

-But how can you really get faster website if not through the use of those tools?
+But how can you really get a faster website if not through the use of those tools?

 First of all, consider the hosting plan that you are running your website from.

 Will PageSpeed Insights and GTmetrix tell you that your hosting is no good?
 No, they won’t.
-They will make you do all those silly client side optimizations in vain – those things that for sites like WordPress and Magento, make little to no sense.
-Because their performance is bound by server, server and nothing but server.
+They will make you do all those silly client-side optimizations in vain – those things that for sites like WordPress and Magento, make little to no sense.
+Because their performance is bound by the server, server and nothing but server.

-Switching to VPS (virtual private server) hosting plan is only first step in getting well performed website.
+Switching to VPS (virtual private server) hosting plan is only the first step in getting a well-performed website.

 Now what PageSpeed Insights and GTmetrix will never tell you, is how you can optimize your software.
 Simply for the fact that they can’t SSH into your server to tell you what issues you have.

 Neither they can tell you what is the perfect setup for your website.
-Below you can find the real problems to slow performing website in 99% of cases:
+Below you can find the real problems to slow performing websites in most cases:

 No full page cache configured in PHP website

-Doesn’t matter if you are using WordPress, Joomla, Symfony framework website or anything different.
-There is always a need to use full page cache solution.
-For instance, with WordPress, you should be using W3 Total Cache, and Joomla has its own caching.
-Without full page cache, it is hard to achieve good performance, unless you have high end server running your website.
+Doesn’t matter if you are using WordPress, Joomla, Symfony framework website, or anything different.
+There is always a need to use a full-page cache solution.
+For instance, with WordPress, you may be using W3 Total Cache, and Joomla has its own caching.
+Without full page cache, it is hard to achieve good performance, unless you have a high-end server running your website.

 No PHP accelerator installed

-You should always install and make use of PHP accelerator extensions: Zend Opcache or APC.
+You should always install and make use of the PHP accelerator OPcache.

 Apache is used

-Yes, it is popular web server software.
-But Nginx beats it in terms of performance, same like plane is faster than ferry for transportation 🙂
+Yes, it is still a popular web server software.
+But NGINX beats it in terms of performance, same like a plane is faster than a ferry for transportation 🙂

 HDD is slow

-Hardware issue.
-There is no reason not to use a server that is powered with SSD drive.
-If you know the difference of Windows operating system running off plain HDD vs SSD in terms of boot time, you know what kind of performance difference you can gain with a server that is using SSD.
+There is no reason not to use a server that is powered with an SSD drive.
+If you know the difference between the Windows operating system running off plain HDD vs SSD in terms of boot time, you know what kind of performance difference you can gain with a server that is using SSD.
 Learn how to test SSD speed on a VPS.